ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

 }
 ```

-Because the merge field recieves multiple arguments, the `keyArg` parameter is required to specify which argument recieves the key(s).
+Because the merge field receives multiple arguments, the `keyArg` parameter is required to specify which argument receives the key(s).
 The `additionalArgs` parameter may then be used to provide static values for the other arguments.

 ### Object keys